David North (character): Skills and equipment

-North is a highly skilled hand-to-hand combatant and covert operative.
-He is also an expert marksman, experienced in using virtually all types of firearms.
-He has also worn a variety of uniforms throughout his career.
+North is a skilled hand-to-hand combatant and covert operative.
+He is a skilled marksman, experienced in using all types of firearms.

-The costume he has worn for most of his mercenary career as Maverick is a suit of body armor consisting of lightweight fiberglass armor plating, a padded kevlar lining, and airtight seals or shields allow him to seal the suit for further protection.
+While having worn a variety of uniforms throughout his career, the costume he has worn for most of his mercenary career as Maverick is a suit of body armor consisting of lightweight fiberglass armor plating, a padded kevlar lining, and airtight seals or shields allow him to seal the suit for further protection.
 His mask contained a limited oxygen supply, infrared scanning, and targeting systems.
 The suit also harnessed a booster pack that could magnify the kinetic energy his body absorbed.
 Canadian inventor Isabel Ferguson is the primary source of his specialized gear.

 As Agent Zero, North wears a body armor woven from vibranium, rendering him utterly silent as he moves.
 It also refracts light, which renders it practically invisible to conventional detection methods in total darkness.

 North has carried a wide array of weaponry including, but not limited to, thermite bombs, hydraulic bolt guns, titanium bullets, wrist-mounted projectile tasers, wrist-mounted plasma blasters, adamantium bullets, anti-metal bullets, and an adamantium-coated knife.